Stuart-D-King/shopping_spree/README.md

   LEFT JOIN brands AS b
   ON nri.brand_id = b.id;
 ```
+To streamline the creation of the final output table, I also developed a [`sql_pipeline.py`](sql_pipeline.py) script to execute a series of SQL queries and save the final table to file.

 ### Exploratory Data Analysis
-Using the `final_output` table created, I then performed exploratory data analysis using SQL.
-Query samples include the following.
+Using the `final_output` table created, I then performed exploratory data analysis using SQL and Python.
+SQL queries and their results include the following, and Python code to create helpful visualizations is included in [`eda.py`](eda.py).

 ```sql
 /* Average age by gender */